beuleal/fizzbuzz_lambda/README.md

 make deploy
 ```

-The ownwer of this project encourage everbody to take a look to Makefile and see the calls developed.
+The owner of this project encourage everbody to take a look to Makefile and see the calls developed.

 ### Deleting the resources